PenguinRage/Technical_Test/q2/README.md

+##### top
-- *top* - program provides a dynamic real-time view of a running system.
+- program provides a dynamic real-time view of a running system.
 In my case I used htop.

 **Results**